BerkeleyLab/assert/README.md

 only to-end-of-line comments.
 As such, there is no portable way to safely insert a Fortran comment into the middle of a macro invocation.
-For example, the following seemingly reasonable code results in a syntax error after macro expansion (on gfortran and flang-new):
+For example, the following seemingly reasonable code results in a syntax error after macro expansion (on gfortran and flang):

 ```fortran
 !
 INCORRECT: cannot use Fortran comments inside macro invocation